shaikabdulcader/react-context-task/README.md

 </ul>

 ## Learn About
-<p>I learned to Context as well as to pass data to component elements as per the request which helped me to understand</p>
+<p>I learned to Context as well as to passing data to component elements as per the request which helped me to understand</p>